slatedb/slatedb/docs/0001-manifest.md

 time 4, 00000000000000000003.sst, writer_epoch=2
 ```

-In example above, writer 1 successfully writes SSTs 0, 1, and 2.
+In the example above, writer 1 successfully writes SSTs 0, 1, and 2.
 Writer 2 tries to fence older writers with a write to SST ID 2, but fails because writer 1 has already written an SST at that location.
 Writer 2 sees that the SST with ID 2 has a lower `writer_epoch` than its own and retries its fence write at the next SST ID location.
 This write to SST ID 3 at time 4 is successful.
 Writer 2 has successfully fenced writer 1.
 If writer 1 tries to write to SST ID 3, it will see a higher `writer_epoch` and halt.

 Here's an example where a new writer gets fenced before it can write its own fencing write (protocol scenario (4)):